ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * an expiration time claim (see for example 'exp' defined in Section 3.1.4 of {{RFC8392}} for CWT);

 * a scope claim (see for example 'scope' registered in Section 8.13 of {{I-D.ietf-ace-oauth-authz}} for CWT).

-This claim has the same encoding as the 'scope' parameter above.
-Additionally, this claim has the same value of the 'scope' parameter if the parameter is present in the message, or it takes the value of 'scope' in the Authorization Request otherwise.
+   The scope specified in this claim is the same as in the 'scope' parameter in the Authorization Response, if the parameter is present in the message, or as in the 'scope' parameter of the Authorization Request otherwise.

+   By default, this claim has the same encoding as the 'scope' parameter in the Authorization Request, defined in {{ssec-authorization-request}}.

+   Optionally, an alternative extended format of scope defined in {{sec-extended-scope}} can be used.
+This format explicitly signals the semantics used to express the actual access control information, and according to which the scope has to be parsed.
+This enables a Resource Server to correctly process a received access token, also in case:

+     - The Resource Server implements a KDC that supports multiple application profiles of this specification, using different scope semantics; and/or

+     - The Resource Server implements further services beyond a KDC for group communication, using different scope semantics.

+    If the Authorization Server is aware that this applies to the Resource Server for which the access token is issued, the Authorization Server SHOULD use the extended format of scope defined in {{sec-extended-scope}}.

 The access token MAY additionally contain other claims that the transport profile of ACE requires, or other optional parameters.

 When receiving an Authorization Request from a Client that was previously authorized, and for which the AS still owns a valid non-expired access token, the AS MAY reply with that token.
 Note that it is up to application profiles of ACE to make sure that re-posting the same token does not cause re-use of keying material between nodes (for example, that is done with the use of random nonces in {{I-D.ietf-ace-oscore-profile}}).